 That view was finally justified in some style by the Pies’ Grand Final appearance last year – a remarkable turnaround that prompted Buckley to be named coach of the year.
 But a new documentary shows that, when it comes to fatherhood, Buckley struggles with the same doubts as every other dad.

-From The Inside Out is a feature-length doco on Collingwood that screens this week at the Melbourne Film Festival.
-The film is revealing for the more reflective side that it shows of Buckley, the father.
+From The Inside Out is a feature-length doco on Collingwood that reveals a more reflective side of Buckley, the father.

 “I can only parent how I know best,” says Buckley, the father of two boys – Jett (12) and Ayce (10).
 “And I often wonder whether I should be harder or whether I should provide more love and care.”